How to Build a Mobile App For Retail Business?

 That's a fair question so let us answer it right now!

-📱 Why an app and not a website?
+📱 Why an App and not a Website?

-Let’s start with an axiom: it’s profitable to develop a mobile app for any kind of retail business.
+Let’s start with an industry insight: it’s profitable to develop a mobile app for any kind of retail business.
 So no matter what you’re selling, from donuts to shovels, from clothing to electrical goods you can skyrocket your business only by creating an appropriate app.
 Why?
 Starting from 2015, the share of retail online sales through smartphones annually grows by 5-10%.

 Of course, you can create a website for this purpose.
 But will the result be the same?
 The following statistics by PR Newswire prove that it’s not the best solution:

 - Shoppers browse 286% more products using mobile apps than web browsers.